lbmalinao21/mwlstore_app/README.md

  Conclusion
 The MWL Store UI Project successfully demonstrates a fully functional e-commerce front-end interface using Flutter, focusing on clean UI/UX design principles, modular components, and efficient navigation flow.

-Project Overview

-MWL Store is a mobile e-commerce application designed using Flutter and Dart.
-The focus of this project is to demonstrate a solid understanding of Flutter UI/UX design principles by creating a visually appealing and intuitive front-end for a niche-based shopping platform.
-This app does not rely on any backend and uses mock data for demonstration.

-🌟 Objective and Purpose

-To apply knowledge of Flutter widgets, layout, and navigation.

-To design an attractive and user-friendly e-commerce UI.

-To simulate basic e-commerce functionalities such as browsing, cart management, and checkout.

-To demonstrate creativity and originality through design, layout, and app theme.

-✅ Requirements Met

-Feature

-Description

-✅ Splash Screen

-Simple branded intro screen

-✅ Home/Product Listing

-Grid layout of products with images, price, and name

-✅ Product Details

-Detailed view of selected product with Add to Cart

-✅ Cart Screen

-Displays items in the cart, editable quantity, and total

-✅ Checkout

-Multi-step UI with address, payment selection, and order summary

-✅ Order Confirmation

-Confirmation page after placing an order

-✅ Navigation

-Implemented using Navigator and routes

-🗂 App Screens and Functions

-🔹 Splash Screen

-A minimal splash screen displaying app branding.

-🏠 Home Screen

-Displays a grid of products.

-Tapping a product opens the detail screen.

-AppBar includes a Cart icon for quick access.

-Products are grouped into the following categories:

-Bags

-Leather Handbag

-Canvas Tote

-Travel Duffel

-Shoes

-Running Sneakers

-Leather Boots

-Flip Flops

-Clothes

-Linen Shirt

-Casual Dress

-Denim Jacket

-Pots

-Handmade Mug

-Clay Pot

-Ceramic Vase

-Shorts

-Cotton Shorts

-Athletic Shorts

-Jean Shorts

-Pants

-Chinos

-Joggers

-Formal Trousers

-📄 Product Detail Screen

-Large product image, name, price, description.

-Includes an "Add to Cart" button.

-🛒 Cart Screen

-Lists items added to the cart.

-Allows quantity adjustments.

-Displays subtotal and total.

-Proceed to Checkout button.

-💳 Checkout

-Shipping form: Name, Address, Zip, City.

-Payment Method UI: Card/PayPal (mock).

-Order Summary before placing the order.

-✅ Order Confirmation

-Simple message confirming order placement.

-🧠 Learning Highlights

-Throughout this project, we learned how to:

-Use Flutter widgets effectively to build responsive and reusable UI components.

-Implement navigation between screens using named routes.

-Manage mock data and pass it between widgets.

-Apply UI/UX best practices including spacing, typography, and consistency.

-Build a cohesive theme based on a unique niche (e.g., artisan crafts).

-Structure a Flutter project with maintainable and modular code.

-Incorporate visual storytelling through custom color palettes, icons, and animations.

-Collaborate and manage source code using GitHub and version control best practices.